xuanxu/deposit-pull-request-action/README.md

 This action opens a pull request for an accepted paper and optionally merges it

-# Open Journals :: Upload crossref.xml file

-This action adds a crossref.xml file to a paper branch in the corresponding Open Journal's papers repository

 ## Usage

 Usually this action is used as a step in a workflow after paper's branch including the needed files is created.